50 simple ways to cut carbon:

 - Put stereos and electronics on power strips and turn off when not in use.

-- Replace your light bulbs with CFLs or LEDs, which use a lot less energy.
+- Replace your light bulbs with LEDs, which use a lot less energy.

 - Use rechargeable batteries instead of disposable batteries for portable devices.